FoA-game/UpperNuovartica/EP1/stories.md

 ## UN A - Shadowless Lamp

 After the Third Great Disruption, the immortal cities crumbled into ruins, and once-glorious nations were reduced to remnants and rubble.
 War, plague, famine, and death swept across the land like tidal waves, consuming life and hope in their path.
 When the survivors emerged from their hibernation pods, flames of fear danced in their eyes, and the shadow of past sins clung to their souls.
-Novartica, a city hailed as a celestial sanctuary, stood as humanity’s final beacon, illuminating the path to salvation.
+Nuovartica, a city hailed as a celestial sanctuary, stood as humanity’s final beacon, illuminating the path to salvation.

 "This city will protect every life at all costs."
 When the White Tower rose from the ruins, this solemn vow transformed into the Omninet, casting its presence over every inch of the city.
 Drones patrolled the skies above, microphones lay hidden within walls, and infrared cameras and lidar gazed at the most secluded corners.
 These mechanical guardians tirelessly fulfill their sacred duty to ensure that the sanctity of order remains unblemished.
 In this eternal light, darkness and sin found no refuge.